SystemsApproach/tcpcc/foreword.rst

 nuanced challenge.
-And congestion control is needed in just about every Internet scenario one can imagine: from the public Internet that spans the globe and carries all types of traffic, to long “fat” pipes carrying massive amounts of file-transfer data, to specialized data center networks, to private commercial backbone networks, to mobile and wireless networks.
+And congestion control is needed in just about every Internet scenario one can imagine: from the public Internet that spans the globe and carries all types of traffic, to long “fat” pipes carrying massive amounts of file-transfer data, to specialized datacenter networks, to private commercial backbone networks, to mobile and wireless networks.

 With all of these challenges, how does one make sense of the many (many!) approaches towards congestion control that have been